 Students taking courses in English are not required to have any prior French language knowledge.
-However, it is very useful to know at least some basic French in order to get around in everyday life.
+However, it is very useful to know at least some basic French in order to manage in everyday life.

 Does IGR-IAE Rennes organize an Orientation Program?